Mike Davis (defensive back, born 1956): Professional career

-Davis played for the National Football League's Oakland Raiders between 1978 and 1985.
-During that time he was a starter on the Raiders Super Bowl XV and Super Bowl XVIII winning teams.
-Davis is best known for making a key interception at the end of the 1980 AFC Conference playoff game with the Cleveland Browns, in a play known as Red Right 88.
-He finished his career with the San Diego Chargers in 1987.
 Davis' superb play was often overlooked by fans and reporters because he rarely made interceptions (partly because the Raiders didn't often need him to help their star cornerbacks, partly because he wasn't a good pass-catcher and dropped a number of potential picks during his career) and because advanced statistics that would have shown what a truly great safety he was did not exist when he played.
+Davis said the Raiders defensive philosophy didn't lend itself to strong safeties intercepting a lot of passes but claimed he was a Pro Bowl caliber player.